 Dental bonding is a swift, in-office procedure that usually requires just one or two visits to your dentist.
 The process begins with a thorough cleaning to ensure there’s no plaque or tartar present.
 After this, the dentist slightly roughens the tooth’s surface to create a secure bond with the composite resin.
 A bonding agent is applied and treated with UV light to strengthen the bond.
 Composite resin, matched to your natural tooth shade, is added in layers to achieve the desired shape or length.
 UV light is applied between layers to cure the material, and the process is repeated until the work is complete.

-In most bonding sessions, anesthesia is not necessary, making the procedure relatively comfortable.
+In most bonding sessions, anaesthesia is not necessary, making the procedure relatively comfortable.

 What is Dental Bonding Made From?